raythx98/Data-Analytics-Project/README.md

 Python script for my Hackwagon DS102 Final Project, graduated with highest distinction.

-The magic happens in this file: Module Mapping Project.ipynb
+The magic happens in this file: Module Mapping Project.ipynb A dataset is excluded as it exceeds github file size limit, [here](https://www.kaggle.com/usdot/flight-delays/download)

 Archived as project is completed and we will not be making further changes.